Planning a trip to Maui and want to see tropical fish? Find out where to find the best snorkeling in Maui. Scroll for all the spots!

 Whether you call it Turtle Town or Maluaka Beach, which is the spot’s actual name, the important thing is that this snorkel spot is one of the most popular snorkeling spots that can be accessed from the coast of Maui.

 Most people get to visit it when they join a guided snorkeling tour and are usually overwhelmed by the number of green sea turtles that inhabit the beach and its waters.

-Although the turtles gave the beach its nickname, it also invites snorkelers with its perfectly preserved coral and the schools of fish that live within them.
+Although the turtles gave the beach its nickname, it also invites snorkelers with its perfectly preserved coral reef and the schools of tropical fish that live within them.

 5. Kapalua Bay